soitun/oio-sds/Variables.md

 ### resolver.cache.srv.ttl.default

-> In any service resolver instanciated, sets the default TTL on the meta1 entries (data-bound services)
+> In any service resolver instantiated, sets the default TTL on the meta1 entries (data-bound services)

  * default: **0**
  * type: gint64